pingcap/docs/tidb-roadmap.md

   </tbody>
 </table>

+> **Note:**
+>
-These are non-exhaustive plans and are subject to change.
+> These are non-exhaustive plans and are subject to change.
 Features might differ per service subscriptions.